Unique-AG/ai/unique_toolkit/README.md

 This package provides highlevel abstractions and methods on top of `unique_sdk` to ease application development for the Unique Platform.

+# Domains

+## App

+Documentation to be added

+## Chat

+Documentation to be added

+## Content

+Documentation to be added

+## Embedding

+Documentation to be added

+## Language Model

+Documentation to be added

+## Performance

+Documentation to be added

 # Development instructions